connect2brain/mtms/docs/source/markdown/installation-guide.md

-# mTMS Real-time Computer Installation Guide
+# mTMS Computer Installation Guide

-This guide provides step-by-step instructions for installing and configuring an mTMS real-time computer system.
-Some steps are specific to the lab computer installation, while others (marked with *) are required for both lab computers and mobile laptops.
+This guide provides step-by-step instructions for installing and configuring the mTMS computer system.

 Note that the software installation steps are in `README.md`, while the hardware, operating system, and other pre-requisite steps are in this guide.

 ## Prerequisites

-- Windows 11 pre-installed on the computer
-- Ubuntu 22.04.3 LTS installation media
+- Ubuntu 24.04.4 LTS installation media
 - Internet connection
 - Required hardware components (Edgerouter X, Bittium NeurOne)